-At the beginning of January 2005, the spawning biomass of bigeye tuna in the EPO was declining from a recent high level.
-At that time the spawning biomass ratio (ratio of current spawning biomass to biomass of spawners in the absence of fishing mortaility; SBR) was about 0.13, about 41% less than the level corresponding to the average maximum sustainable yield (SBR{AMSY}), with lower and upper confidence limits (± 2 standard deviations) of about 0.08 and 0.18.
-The estimate of the upper confidence bound is less than the estimate of SBR{AMSY} (0.21).
-Previous assessments had predicted that the spawning biomass would decline below the SBR{AMSY} level.
+At the beginning of January 2006, the spawning biomass of bigeye tuna in the EPO was increasing from a recent hitorical low level (Figure 5.1a).
+At that time the SBR was about 0.20, about 12% less than the level corresponding to the AMSY, with lower and upper confidence limits (± 2 standard deviations) of about 0.13 and 0.26.
+The estimate of the upper confidence bound is greater than the estimate of SBR{AMSY} (0.22).